nodezeroat/project-athena/Curriculum/Module 19 - Wireless Security/lectures/lecture_4_wifi_attack_vectors.md

 ## 4.2.1 Passive Attacks

 - Passive attacks involve monitoring or 'eavesdropping' on a network.
 The attacker intercepts data transmitted over the network without altering the data or affecting the network's operation.
 The goal is usually to gather information stealthily.
-- They are harder to detect because they don’t involve any alteration of the network's data or behavior.
+- They are harder to detect because they don't involve any alteration of the network's data or behavior.
 The network operates normally, unaware of the ongoing surveillance.
 - Examples include sniffing to capture unencrypted data packets, listening for network traffic to identify network resources and configurations, and analyzing traffic patterns.
 - Measures such as strong encryption (e.g., WPA3 for WiFi), VPNs, and secure protocols help mitigate the risk of passive attacks by ensuring that intercepted data cannot be easily understood.